hoch/WAAX/README.md

 ## Change Log

+- 1.0.0-alpha3
+    + Updated dependencies with latest version: Polymer, Gulp-related utilities.

 - 1.0.0-alpha2
-    + Updated dependencies with latest version: Gulp, Polymer
+    + Updated dependencies with latest version: Gulp, Polymer.
-    + MUI elements updated for new version of Polymer
+    + MUI elements updated for new version of Polymer.
     + Timebase code has been cleaned/refactored.
     + Updated README and the temporary landing page is removed.
     + MUI elements and test files are now compatible with FireFox/Safari.
     + Audio assets are converted to MP3.
-    - `WXS1` and `FMK1` plug-ins produce distorted sound in FireFox.
+    - [bug] `WXS1` and `FMK1` plug-ins produce distorted sound in FireFox.
-    - Safari does not load the example with `StereoDelay` plug-in.
+    - [bug] Safari does not load the example with `StereoDelay` plug-in.

 - 1.0.0-alpha
     + First alpha version before stable release.